 Conversely, Excel files usually contain multiple types of formats and other elements.
 Thus, the size of the files is quite large.
 For example, you can look at the Excel file attached to this article.
 Though the file contains the same amount of data, its size is 11.0 KB or 11000 bytes, which is around 31.5 times larger than the CSV format.

-Read More: Formatting CSV File in Excel (With 2 Examples)
+Read More: How to Compare 2 CSV Files in Excel

 11. Application Area

 CSV file is generally used by professional persons, and it requires a lot of experience and patience.
 While Excel files are used by common people.
 You will notice in every office of every sector people are using Microsoft Excel to fulfill their daily needs.